 Before you can avail of the benefits of modernisation you must have a solid base to work off, this means an infrastructure that is capable of scale and can run at the pace of modern technology and applications.
 It is vital to ensure security and data regulation is managed in a robust fashion so that user experience isn't impacted whilst ensuring security is at the level it needs to be to protect the practice and it's clients data.

-For practices looking to mature and drive the business forward with technology, first and foremost they need to:
+For practices looking to reach IT maturity and drive the business forward with technology, first and foremost they need to:

-- Move to the cloud & Office 365 (a cloud first approach)
+- Move to the cloud & Microsoft 365 (a cloud first approach)

 - Have proficient IT support (IT should be responsive and proactive)